HrutikaBadgeri/simple-javascript/README.md

 beginner projects to brush up on js concepts

 1. Different weight convertor
-- In this, one can convert the input weight into pounds, kilograms, grams and ounces.
+- One can convert the input weight into pounds, kilograms, grams and ounces.
 - Some Bootstrap components are used in the making of the user interface.
 - Implements basic DOM manipulation concepts.